hardikpandya/vibe-slack/README.md

 1. **Via GitHub**:
    - Push your code to GitHub
    - Go to [vercel.com](https://vercel.com) and import your repository
-   - Vercel will auto-detect Vite and deploy
+   - Vercel will auto detect Vite and deploy

 2. **Via CLI**:
    ```bash